vishnu-rgb/website-3/README.rst

 Installing Sphinx
 -----------------

 Now you need the Python dependencies.
-The easiest way to do this is to use ``pip3``::
+The simplest way to do this is use ``pip3``::

     sudo pip3 install -U Sphinx